dbadapt/docker-sphinx/README.md

 This should be extracted in actual Sphinx extensions...

-For now, the Python code is stored in the subdirectory `/_python` and is copied when calling `sphinx-init`.
+At the time being, the Python code is stored in the subdirectory `/_python` and is copied when calling `sphinx-init`.

 ### Git extension